kolonatalie/frontend-practice-projects/Projects/accordion/README.md

 ## Features

 * **Single Open Logic.** A streamlined UX where opening one question automatically closes any other active one.
-* **GSAP Powered Animations.** Smooth, high-performance transitions for opening and closing content, providing a "premium feel" compared to standard CSS.
+* **GSAP Powered Animations.** Smooth, high-performance transitions for opening and closing content.
 * **Interactive SVG Toggle.** A custom-styled plus icon that rotates 45 degrees into a cross when active, using CSS transforms.
 * **Fully Responsive.** Mobile-first design that works seamlessly across all devices.